IBM-Bluemix-Docs/mass-data-migration/import-data.md

 ## Loading the data
 {: #load-data}

-The device arrives pre-configured with your IP address, user name, locked storage pool, and Network File System (NFS) share that is used to load the device.
-The user password and storage pool password are communicated through a separate email.
+The device arrives pre-configured with your IP address, user name, locked storage pool, and Network File System (NFS) share.

 ### Step 1.
 Retrieve your storage pool passphrase
 {: #activate-storage-pool}

-To unlock the empty storage pool on the {{site.data.keyword.mdms_short}} device, retrieve your device credentials by navigating to the {{site.data.keyword.mdms_short}} user interface.
+To access the storage pool on the {{site.data.keyword.mdms_short}} device, retrieve your device credentials by navigating to the {{site.data.keyword.mdms_short}} user interface.

 1. [Log in to the {{site.data.keyword.cloud_notm}} console ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/){: new_window}.
 2. Go to **Menu** &gt; **Resource List** to view a list of your resources.